KimKalura/Language-App/README.md

 ## Roadmap

 In the future, application can be extended with following:
-- dictionary API

-- photo features
+- dictionary API - it will include an API with definitions, examples, audio pronunciation, and adding to the user's list of favorite words

-- API location for a photo where it was taken
+- features for picture + API for the location where a picture was taken

-- chat

-- recording voice tool
+- chat room - users can practice their language skills with other learners or native speakers

+- recording voice tool -a user who is learning a language to record himself while reading a text in the target language, so that he can then receive feedback on the pronunciation from another user who knows that language

 ## Badges